mgalardini/pyseer/docs/usage.rst

 k-mers you will need to use ``combineKmers`` from the original ``seer`` installation to convert them to the correct input format.

 If needed, both fsm-lite and seer can be installed through conda.
-See :docs:`installation` for details.
+See :doc:`installation` for details.

 .. note:: For common variation k-mers should probably be your variant of choice.